tinted-theming/tinty/USAGE.md

 **2. Source the fzf theme script files in your shell**

-Have a look at [Sourcing scripts that set env vars] section.
+Have a look at [Sourcing scripts that set environment variables] section.
 Once you've implemented that, your fzf theme should be updating correctly when you run `tinty init` or `tinty apply base16-mocha` or some other theme name.